Negative binomial distribution: Probability mass function

 To understand the above definition of the probability mass function, note that the probability for every specific sequence of r successes and k failures is p^{r}(1 − p)^{k}, because the outcomes of the k + r trials are supposed to happen independently.
 Since the r-th success always comes last, it remains to choose the k trials with failures out of the remaining k + r − 1 trials.
 The above binomial coefficient, due to its combinatorial interpretation, gives precisely the number of all these sequences of length k + r − 1.

+An alternate interpretation of the probability mass function's binomial coefficient arises when considering the equivalent multiset coefficient $\textstyle\left(\!\!{r \choose k}\!\!\right)$.
+A sequence of trials ending in r successes can be represented by a tuple of r non-negative integers, where each integer represents the number of failures seen before the next success.
+Then by applying stars and bars, it can be seen that the number of such tuples that sum to k (and hence represent k total failures and r total successes) is given by $\textstyle\left(\!\!{r \choose k}\!\!\right)$.

 Cumulative distribution function

 The cumulative distribution function can be expressed in terms of the regularized incomplete beta function: